If you’ve been a homeowner for a long time, you will know that different water fixtures — such as sinks and bathtubs — require different taps.

 8. Wall-Mounted Taps

-The wall-mounted tap, also known as bib taps, showcases a modern design where the handles and faucet are wall-fixed, foregoing attachment to the fixture’s body.
-Bib taps have become frequent in contemporary bathrooms, principally used for basins and bathtubs.
+The wall-mounted tap, also known as bib taps, showcases a modern design in which the handles and faucet are wall-fixed before attachment to the fixture’s body.
+Bib taps are standard in contemporary bathrooms and used for basins and bathtubs.

 While they provide a pretty chic aesthetic to your bathrooms, installing or repairing them can be a headache.
 All the plumbing lines and internal components are embedded within the wall.